Skip to main content

 Please note that while ESMT has agreements with internship providers to offer internships, participants are still required to apply and pass the target company’s selection procedures.
 Participants may also source their own internship opportunities.

-• Accenture working as a Strategy Consulting Intern
+• Accenture as a Strategy Consulting Intern

-• BMW working as a Sustainability Strategy Intern
+• BMW as a Sustainability Strategy Intern

-• Daimler working as a Risk Management Intern
+• Daimler as a Risk Management Intern

 • United Nations as an Intern in Information and Communication Technology Section